 It is no coincidence that the 1987 Higton Motion had originally sought to re-criminalise homosexuality.

 The Church of England had demanded the incarcerations.
 It is believed that Thatcher and the Home Office had personally chosen the victims because of their connections.

 Contrary to reports, there had never been any suspicion by the OPB that someone may have been murdered, as the original Spannermen tape was in their possession for three years prior to the raids.

 The second part of Operation Spanner – the Spanner Case – initially targeting visitors to a Bryn Alyn whistleblower’s address – (together with surveillance) – had been the only response by the Home Office, to a letter to the Prime Minister of May 1985 (and also copied to opposition Party leaders of the House of Commons) , reporting corruption between Bryn Alyn Community and Manchester Children’s Services – having been notified as passed to the Home Office by 10 Downing Street on 4th June 1985, for their attention.

-No other communication had ever been forthcoming from the intended recipients of that letter.
+Apart from the contacted House of Commons recipients, no other communication had ever been forthcoming from the intended recipients of that letter.

 Neither had there ever been any action taken by anybody (other than an internal cover-up at Bryn Alyn, naturally) over the reported child abuse, nor the proposed recommendations in the mature student’s report of 1983, even after Downing Street had been informed of the situation in 1985.

 R v Brown – twenty four years on, a critical secular perspective (part 2)

 In his second and concluding article about the notorious case of R v Brown, LSS member Dr. Peter Bowen-Walker makes the case for a secular legal system.